Nearsoft/automation-school/Java-Chapters/Chapter-05/README.md

 Control Statements

-A programming language uses control statements to cause the flow of execution to advance and branch based on changes to the state of a program.
-Java’s program control statements can be put into the following categories: selection, iteration, and jump.
+Java uses control statements to cause the flow of execution to advance and branch based on changes to the state of a program.
+Control statements can be categorized into: selection, iteration, and jump.

 1. Selection statements: Allow your program to choose different paths of execution based upon the outcome of an expression or the state of a variable.
 2. Iteration statements: Enable program execution to repeat one or more statements.
-3. Jump statements: Allow your program to execute in a nonlinear fashion.
+3. Jump statements: Allow your program to execute in a nonlinear way.

 ![control-statement-hierarchy.png](images/control-statement-hierarchy.png)